-I find that if I need to do a lot of Google Drive cleanup like folder creation, file renaming, and moving large numbers of files from one folder to subfolders, the Files app is going to be far quicker than the Google Drive website or even the Windows Explorer app on a computer I've synced Google Drive to.
+I find that if I need to do a lot of Google Drive cleanup like folder creation, file renaming, and moving large numbers of files from one folder to subfolders, the Files app is going to be far quicker than the Google Drive website, or even the Windows Explorer app on a computer to which I've synced Google Drive.

 - Folder creation: Ctrl + E creates a new folder.

 - Rename items: Ctrl + Enter to rename the selected item.
 I find this goes quicker in Files than on the Google Drive site because you don't have to deal with pop-up windows or the window reloading after renaming a file.
-Ctrl + Enter, type in the new name, tap Enter, the arrow key over to the next item and repeat.
+Ctrl + Enter, type in the new name, tap Enter, then arrow key over to the next item and repeat.

 Remapping Chromebook keys

-Thankfully, Google knows that this is a key that lots of people use, so Google allows Chromebook users to remap the Launcher key as well as the other function-related keys — Alt, Ctrl, Escape, and Backspace — so that they can be what we use rather than the default function.
+Thankfully, Google knows that this is a key that lots of people use, so Google allows Chromebook users to remap the Launcher key, as well as the other function-related keys — Alt, Ctrl, Escape, and Backspace — so that they can be what we use rather than the default function.
 Here's how to get your Caps Lock back.

-Tap the Time in the bottom-right corner of the screen to open the Chromebook menu.
+1. Tap the Time in the bottom-right corner of the screen to open the Chromebook menu.

-Tap the Settings gear to open Settings.
+2. Tap the Settings gear to open Settings.

-Scroll down and under Device, tap Keyboard.
+3. Scroll down and under Device, tap Keyboard.

-Tap Caps Lock.
+5. Tap Caps Lock.

 You can remap the other function keys if you want, but Caps Lock is the only major deviation most users will want to correct.